Natural Healing For Stomach Pain

 “When Epsom salt is dissolved in water, magnesium is released.
 Magnesium, according to some studies, aids in the rise of serotonin in the brain, which is involved in relaxing “Dr. Herrera continues.
 Although further study is needed, studies have linked magnesium to a decrease in stress and anxiety.

-23. Foods That Are Anti-Inflammatory
+23. Anti-Inflammatory Foods

-24. Herbs That May Help With Cramping Include
+24. Herbs That May Help With Cramping

-Herbs including chamomile tea, peppermint, fennel, cinnamon, ginger, turmeric root, and dill have anti-inflammatory properties and may help with cramps.
+Herbs, including chamomile tea, peppermint, fennel, cinnamon, ginger, turmeric root, and dill, have anti-inflammatory properties and may help with cramps.

 25. Therapeutic Heat